m-spangenberg/interview-project/README.md

 ## Screenshots

 Some screenshots of the project from a mobile device to showcase my considerations for responsive design on smaller screens.
 I don't consider myself a graphic designer, but from a UI/UX perspective, I think the clean, simple pallette helps with readability.
-I just wish I had time to work in a "night mode"! :) A point of pride - the only javascript in the project is for the mobile view burger-menu.
+I just wish I had time to work in a "night mode"! :) ~~A point of pride - the only javascript in the project is for the mobile view burger-menu.~~

+12-11-2022 -- Implemented the client-side logic for the form builder with JQuery

 From left to right: